teuton-software/teuton/README.md

 > **Results**
 > * You will see a brief *report on the screen* during execution.
 > * The extended *output files* are saved into `./var/example-01/out/` directory.
-> * There exists more activities into the `challenges` directory.
-This is a good place where save your own challenge/activity scripts.
+> * There exists more activities into the `dvarrui/teuton-challenges` GitHub repository.
+This is a good place where save your own TEUTON challenges.

 ---